Caramel Pictures: History

+By 2012, the company had five offices, houses nine directors and has one of the biggest film studios of the Netherlands set up in Amsterdam.

+In 2019 the company was acquired by MediaMonks, which would later be renamed as Monks, and which was owned by UK private equity firm S4 Capital.

 Commercials

 Throughout the years, Caramel Pictures has produced hundreds of commercials for different countries, brands, and products.
 Moreover, Caramel Pictures has been involved in different charitable ventures as well as moved into the production of films.
 Among the commercials Caramel Pictures has created are the award-winning Centraal Beheer campaigns, produced for a Dutch insurance company.
 Other brands produced for include Hyundai, Ford, Nescafé, Lindt, Amnesty International, McDonald's, and many others.

 Films

 In 2010, Caramel Pictures partnered with the NPS, Parasar, and Sophie Animation to produce the award-winning short film Broken Moon (original title: De Maan is Kapot).
 Directed by Arno Dierickx, it went on to win the Golden Calf for 'best short film' at the Netherlands Film Festival in 2010, as well as gathering notable attention on various international film festivals.

 Directors

-In 2013, Caramel Pictures represents nine directors.
-They are: Will van der Vlugt, Ronald Koetzier, Marcel van der Vlugt, Arno Dierickx, Andreas Grassl, Devon Dickson, Stuart MacLeod, Greg Francois, and Kevin Hewitt.
+By 2013, Caramel Pictures represented nine directors.
+They were: Will van der Vlugt, Ronald Koetzier, Marcel van der Vlugt, Arno Dierickx, Andreas Grassl, Devon Dickson, Stuart MacLeod, Greg Francois, and Kevin Hewitt.